VU-Cog-Sci/retino_HCP/README.md

 ## Analysis specifics
 ---------------------
+- data is pre-processed (sg filter + psc) using pre_fit/pre_fit.py psc is computed using blank period of each run
-- data is averaged using pre_fit/pre_fit.py
+- data is averaged across subjects using pre_fit/pre_fit.py